-The City of Tamarac will be holding it’s first reading of a new “Nuisance Abatement Assessment Ordinance” this Wednesday morning.
-On the outside, it appears fairly innocuous, however it’s the unspoken, unwritten consequences of it that really needs to be scrutinized.
+The City of Tamarac will be holding its first reading of a new “Nuisance Abatement Assessment Ordinance” this Wednesday morning.
+On the outside, it appears fairly innocuous; however, it’s the unspoken, unwritten consequences that really need to be scrutinized.

-Temporary Ordinance 2247 which will be heard at 9 am at City Hall, is designed to make sure that the City of Tamarac recoups money spent on bringing a property into code compliance.
+Temporary Ordinance 2247, which will be heard at 9 am at City Hall, is designed to ensure that the City of Tamarac recoups money spent on bringing a property into code compliance.

 The new ordinance would place the costs associated with compliance on your tax bill.
-The City of Tamarac will create a “Special Taxing District” which will encompass the entire city.
+The City of Tamarac will create a “Special Taxing District,” encompassing the entire city.
 That will give city officials the right to place a special “tax” on your property.
 In November, when taxes become due, those costs would also become due.
 If they are not paid, a tax certificate will be sold on the property.

 Now, the unstated problems:

 Most folks who have mortgages also pay their taxes and insurance into an escrow account.
 That means, if the taxes (including the “special tax) go up, then your mortgage company is going to raise your mortgage payment next year to cover the cost of higher taxes.
 So, until the next tax bill is generated in 12 months, you’ll be paying, perhaps, another $100 or $200 per month for your mortgage.
 Not good.